 Lexington Market Announces Seawall will lead redevelopment of Lexington Market and issues Request for Proposal for the West Block of Lexington Market.

 Over the last nine months, LMI has worked with Seawall to assess the feasibility of a proposed redevelopment plan.
 As our nation’s oldest continuously operating market, we know Lexington Market is an essential part of the Baltimore experience.
 Now, with community support and participation, we will begin writing the next chapter in its storied history.
-LMI’s Board — with support of Mayor Catherine E. Pugh, Council President Jack Young, and Councilman Eric Costello — will engage Seawall Development to refine the redevelopment plan in order to: (a) ensure the financial viability of the market project and its operations; (b) right-size the market; (c) incorporate sustainability and clean energy features; (d) reopen Lexington Street for pedestrian use and farmers markets; and (e) preserve and renovate the east market structure for potential new uses that strengthen the market and neighborhood.
+LMI’s Board — with support of the Mayor and City Council – will engage Seawall Development to refine the redevelopment plan in order to: (a) ensure the financial viability of the market project and its operations; (b) right-size the market; (c) incorporate sustainability and clean energy features; (d) reopen Lexington Street for pedestrian use and farmers markets; and (e) preserve and renovate the east market structure for potential new uses that strengthen the market and neighborhood.

 LMI and Seawall will be working to gather community input into the design and operation of the future market properties.
 Seawall believes that re-imagined, the real estate industry can be used to empower communities, unite our cities and help launch powerful ideas that create massive movements: they listen first and build second.
 All of their projects have been driven by community demand, shaped by constant outside feedback; and, Lexington Market will be no exception.

 Essential to the City’s priority of revitalizing our neighborhoods is attracting the level of investment that will truly enhance the quality of life of all residents.
 Lexington Market is one of our City’s most iconic neighborhood markets and the City is committed to creating an environment that reflects the needs and desires of the community, while re-imagining all that City markets can and should be for those who depend on them.